I think we all know that this is not very likely but if we were to replace CVR(T) with something new what would it be?

 It would be ideal if we could have both a 40mm CTA version and one fitted with a CMI 90mm

-the 40mm CTA is an obvious choice and certainly light and compact enough, Panhard have recently introduced the Sphinx vehicle as a proposed replacement for the ERC90, equipped with a 2 man turret mounting the 40mm CTA, CMI doing the turret integration work, incidentally.
+the 40mm CTA is an obvious choice and certainly light and compact enough, Panhard has recently introduced the Sphinx vehicle as a proposed replacement for the ERC90, equipped with a 2 man turret mounting the 40mm CTA, CMI doing the turret integration work, incidentally.

 The replacement CVR(T), if we are going to investigate one, should be the bastard offspring of an Alvis Saladin, Panhard ERC90, Sphinx, Puma, BAe Sep and a Scimitar!